Western Bachelor of Education Placements

 Interested in becoming an AFE host?

-Coordinate directly with a teacher candidate or contact Katie Mentone, BEd Program Coordinator, at email@example.com, to share your opportunity
+Coordinate directly with a Teacher Candidate, sign up using our online form or contact Katie Mentone, BEd Program Coordinator, at email@example.com, to share your opportunity